Pompeius (consul 501): Family

 He was a son of Secundinus and Caesaria.
 His mother was a sister of Anastasius I. His father served as Eparch of Constantinople (c.
 492) and Roman consul in 511.
 Secundinus also held the rank of patrician.
 The main sources for the career of Secundinus are John of Antioch and Theophanes the Confessor.
 The latter preserved fragments of Theodorus Lector which cover Secundinus.
 Joannes Laurentius Lydus briefly mentions the consulship of Secundinus as a chronological reference.

 John Malalas and Theophanes identify Secundinus as the father of Hypatius.
 Hypatius and Pompeius are identified as brothers by Procopius, therefore sharing the same parents.

 Anastasius and his extended family were Illyrians of obscure origins.
 When Anastasius rose to the throne, his family gained access to high-ranking military and political positions.
 His brother Paulus, his brother-in-law Secundinus and nephews Hypatius, Pompeius and Probus all became consuls, with Hypatius at least becoming a magister militum.
 Irene, a daughter of Paulus, married Anicius Olybrius.
 Her husband was a son of Anicia Juliana and through her a descendant of the Theodosian dynasty.
 The marriage was likely arranged to further secure Anastasius on his throne.
 Other women of the family married Sabinianus and Moschianus who also became consuls.
-Consuls Anastasius Paulus Probus Sabinianus Pompeius Anastasius and Anastasius Paulus Probus Moschianus Probus Magnus were among the youngest members of this family and their names reflect those of several older relatives.
+Consuls Anastasius, Moschianus and Anastasius were among the youngest members of this family and their names reflect those of several older relatives.